Chinoiserie1/STATE_DAO/README.md

   creation of Taxes => not started yet

-  creation of Social Security => not started yet
+  creation of Social Security => in progress: contract/SocialSecurity.sol

   creation of Imposition => not started yet

   creation of Retirement => not started yet

+  creation of goods => not started yet

+  creation of properties => not started yet

   others ...